Skip to content

 1. Sign in to the Portal for ArcGIS.
 On the Groups page, click + Create group.

-2. Assign "ViewMapGroup" as the group Name and keep all other fields as default and click Save. create group
+2. Assign ViewMapGroup as the group Name and keep all other fields as default and click Save. create group

-3. Once the is group created, click the Invite members button to add the three newly created users.
+3. Once the is group created, click the Invite members to add the three newly created users.
 Add group1 add user group

 4. Click Add items to group, select the States hosted feature layer, and then click Add items. add item group